 If you suspect cabling problem, try a different set of cables.

 3) Make sure there’s no problem with the disc.
 Try a different disc and see if it can play in colour.

-If so, then your DVD player would need to be inspeted by a service centre.
+If the other TV plays your DVD in black and white, then your DVD player would need to be inspected by a service center.